 From the beginning, the aim of the Teaching School has been to be inclusive, to develop new leaders, provide high levels of school to school support and develop a highly effective CPLD model year on year.
-In recent years, we have been actively involved in ITT recruitment, through our Peninsula SCITT programme and have successfully trained over 180 teachers.
-The Peninsula SCITT programme closed in July 2018, however as a Teaching School we remain committed to encouraging potential future teachers into the profession by offering school experience as well as working collaboratively with local providers of ITT.
+The Teaching School has been actively involved in Initial Teacher Training for several years through both School Direct and Peninsula SCITT programmes and has successfully trained over 180 teachers.
+Peninsula Teaching School are working in partnership with Plymouth Marjon University to offer Initial Teacher Training in EBacc subjects for 2020-21 and are committed to encouraging potential future teachers into the profession by offering school experience as well as working collaboratively with other local providers of ITT.

-There are currently 12 schools within the alliance and we aim to improve the quality of teaching across our schools to foster high aspirations for young people and to further support each other.
+The Teaching School works closely with partner schools from across Cornwall to improve the quality of teaching across our schools, to foster high aspirations for young people and to further support each other.

 The purpose of the Peninsula Teaching School Partnership is;

 The work undertaken by the Teaching School and its schools within the alliance focuses on both the academic achievement and personal development of the pupils attending each school.
 The Teaching School recognise the fact that school improvement expertise lie within the schools across the alliance and this is an area that will be developed this year, to ensure school to school support can be deployed effectively.